John McCall MacBain: Philanthropy

-Since its formation in Geneva, Switzerland, in 2007, the McCall MacBain Foundation has made approximately $500 million of grants to fund projects relating to education and scholarships, health and climate change, and the environment.
-In addition to his role as a director and Chair of the foundation, McCall MacBain is the Founding Chair of the European Climate Foundation, Chancellor of McGill University, a member of the Advisory Board for the Yale Center for Environmental Law and Policy and a Foundation Fellow of Wadham College, Oxford.
+Since its formation in Geneva, Switzerland, in 2007, the McCall MacBain Foundation has made approximately $500 million of grants to fund projects relating to education and scholarships, climate change and the environment and youth mental health.
+On January 11, 2024, the Foundation made a gift that will ensure the continued success of the IBET PhD Project that supports junior Indigenous and Black scholars pursuing doctoral degrees in Engineering and STEM programs in Canada.
+In addition to his role as a director and Chair of the foundation, McCall MacBain is the Founding Chair of the European Climate Foundation, Chancellor Emeritus of McGill University, a member of the Advisory Board for the Yale Center for Environmental Law and Policy and a Foundation Fellow of Wadham College, Oxford.
 Additionally, he is a director of the Mandela Rhodes Foundation in Cape Town, South Africa.

 McCall MacBain, a Canadian Rhodes Scholar (Quebec and Wadham, 1980), donated $120 million to the Rhodes Trust in order to help fund the scholarships and aid the expansion of the program to new countries.
 He made that gift in September 2013 during the Rhodes 110th anniversary celebrations.
 As a result, he was named a 'Second Century Founder of the Rhodes Scholarships' in honour of that significant gift.
 Additionally, McCall MacBain was honoured in 2014 as a Fellow of the Chancellor's Court of Benefactors at Oxford University and at Rhodes House, where his portrait hangs and a room bears his name.
 The McCall MacBain Graduate Centre at Wadham College, Oxford, was endowed by him.

 McCall MacBain has also donated more than $10 million to fund McCall MacBain Loran Scholars through the Loran Scholars Foundation – the largest undergraduate entry scholarship program in Canada – and to fund the Mandela Rhodes Foundation.

 On June 30, 2016, McCall MacBain was named an Officer of the Order of Canada by Governor General David Johnston for "his achievements as a business leader and for his contributions to academic institutions as a philanthropist."

 On February 13, 2019, John and Marcy McCall MacBain donated $200 million to McGill University, the single-largest charitable gift in Canada at the time, for a graduate scholarship program – the McCall MacBain Scholarship at McGill – modelled on the Rhodes Scholarship.

 In 2019, the McCall MacBain Foundation also seeded the Kupe Leadership Scholarship at the University of Auckland.

-John and Marcy McCall MacBain joined The Giving Pledge in 2019.
-In their pledge letter they stated: “We believe that strong, dedicated and creative leadership is needed to address the world’s most pressing problems.
-We believe talent is found in every corner of the world, but that opportunities are not – and we want to reduce this gap .We pledge to give the majority of our wealth to philanthropic causes to provide greater benefit to our communities and our world by giving more, and by giving sooner.”